We are an inclusive community that strives for excellence

 1C & 1G | 12.40pm | 1.00pm-1.30pm | 1.50pm | 2.00pm |

-If you applied for CSEF through our school last year, you do not need to complete an application form this year, unless there has been a change in your family circumstances.
+If you applied for CSEF at your child's school last year, you do not need to complete an application form this year unless there has been a change in your family circumstances.

-For more informtion about CSEF click here.
+For more information about CSEF visit:

 We will regularly share resources available through our membership with you, including Insight Articles and Webinars.
 You can also access your resources at any time using the below URL (unique to our school) and password.